MunasheMuk2/StackSmartGuide/README.md

 4. Performed manual walkthroughs replicating real user scenarios—changing pallet types, submitting form, reading output.

+5. Manually Tested website functionality by using the site as an end user.
+This involved entering various input combinations into the form fields, triggering the calculateTotal() function via the ‘Calculate’ button and ensuring that the vehicle recommendation output appeared correctly from the vanOutput element.

 ### Unsolved bugs

 1. On the vehicle guide page the main header was appearing lower on the page and could not push it updwards by attempting to add margin.
 As the space at the top is only small I left the header as it is.

+### Future development

+Future development will focus on optimizing the functionality of the pallet calculator so it can calculate stackable pallets and provide vehicle recommendation based on manual length and width input.

 ---
 ## Design